What do Inverclyde Council do?

 How to report illegal dumping

-If you have witnessed offences being committed or are experiencing regular difficulties with people illegally dumping (fly tipping) in your neighbourhood, you can contact the Customer Service Centre, in confidence, for advice and assistance using the details available in the Contacts section of this page.
+If you have witnessed offences being committed or are experiencing regular difficulties with people illegally dumping (fly tipping) in your neighbourhood, you can contact the Customer Service Centre using the details available in the Contacts section of this page.

 Alternatively you can use the online reporting form or download the Inverclyde Online app, which allows residents and visitors to request services and report a variety of issues to the Council.
 The links to both of these are available on the Related Links section of this page.